-The New York City Department of Education (DOE) must provide services in the Least Restrictive Environment (LRE).
+New York City Public Schools (NYCPS) must provide services in the Least Restrictive Environment (LRE).
 LRE means a setting where students with IEPs are educated alongside students without IEPs to the greatest extent possible.
 To read more about LRE, see the box on page 20.

-Programs and Services Description Related Services Related services include physical therapy, occupational therapy, speech/ language therapy, counseling, orientation and mobility services, hearing, and health services.
+Programs and Services Description Related Services Related services include physical therapy, occupational therapy, speech/ language therapy, counseling, orientation and mobility services, hearing, vision, and health services.
 Related services support academic goals.
-Special Education Itinerant Teacher (SEIT) A SEIT is a special education teacher who works closely with a student on academic, emotional, and social skills.
-This service can be delivered in small groups or one-on-one at your child's regular early childhood program, at another childcare location identified by you, or at your family's home in certain situations.
-Special Class in an Integrated Setting (Half and Full Day) (SCIS) This is a classroom in which students with and without IEPs are educated together.
-A SCIS class includes a special education teacher and classroom paraprofessional.
-Staff members work together throughout the day to adapt and modify instruction for students with IEPs to ensure the entire class has access to the general education curriculum.
-Special Class (Half and Full Day) This is a classroom that only serves students with IEPs whose needs cannot be met within the general education setting or SCIS classroom.
-Students in a special class have similar levels of academic and learning characteristics, social development, physical development, and/or management needs.
+Special Education Itinerant Teacher (SEIT) Special Class in an Integrated Setting (Half and Full Day) (SCIS) This is a classroom in which students with and without IEPs are together.
+A SCIS class includes a special education teacher and paraprofessional.
+Staff members work together throughout the and modify instruction for students with IEPs to ensure the ent access to the general education curriculum.
+This is a classroom that only serves students with IEPs whose needs cate be met within the general education setting or SCIS classroom.
+Students special class have similar levels of academic and learning characteristics, development, physical development, and/or management needs.
 Special classes are led by a special education teacher and often have one or more paraprofessionals.
 There are generally 6-12 students in a special class.
 Residential Placement A residential placement is a special education program provided for a minimum of five hours per day, five days per week by a state-approved program at a site where children receive care 24 hours per day.
 This program is for children whose needs require 24-hour attention.